(2009)

 –REFERENCE: In Batman Vol. 2 #16—originally told in Batman #251.
 Joker escapes jail and hires a brand new gang.
 But when Joker gets busted, he blames his new crew for his defeat and vows to kill them all.
 Thus, Batman deals with the Joker’s “five-way revenge” scheme.
 Joker is able to murder four of his cronies, but Batman rescues the fifth and final wheelchair-bound henchman from a shark tank death trap.
 The Caped Crusader then busts Joker.

 –NOTE: In a reference in Justice League Vol. 2 #7 and a flashback from Forever Evil: ARGUS #1.
 March.
 Recently inaugurated President Barack Obama creates a special governmental division led by Colonel Steve Trevor called ARGUS (Advanced Research Group Uniting Superhumans).
 ARGUS’s main initiative is to provide support and public relations for the Justice League, with Trevor acting as the official liaison between the Justice League and the citizens of planet Earth.
 Since Forever Evil: ARGUS #1 tells us that ARGUS forms “a couple months” into the presidency of Barack Obama, literally showing Obama as the man who sets up ARGUS, this means apodeictically that ARGUS is formed sometime early in 2009.
-Obama’s dialogue in the same issue tells us that the Darkseid attack from JL #1-6 happened “last year,” placing the attack in 2008.
-Of course, this means that the “five years ago” note attached to this Obama/ARGUS creation scene must mean “five years before 2014,” which puts Forever Evil in 2014.
+Obama’s dialogue in the same issue tells us that the Darkseid attack from JL Vol. 2 #1-6 happened “last year,” placing the attack in 2008.
+Of course, this means that the “five years ago” note attached to this Obama/ARGUS creation scene must be regarded as a continuity error since Forever Evil is in 2013, not 2014.
 Justice League Vol. 3 #12 tells us that ARGUS now takes control of lucrative and powerful military contracts that previously had been held by Max Lord’s Checkmate, but were revoked shortly after Darkseid’s defeat last year.

 –REFERENCE: In The Flash: Rebirth #1 Part 1.
 Because of the dangerous and mysterious nature of the Speed Force—from which the Flash gets his powers—the Justice League, ARGUS, and STAR Labs enter into a joint agreement to never experiment or analyze its nature.